 The U.S. Senate Committee on Banking, Housing, and Urban Affairs is one of twenty Senate committees tasked with conducting Senate business related to specialized areas of legislative interest.
 Although the Senate has a longstanding history of writing and passing legislation focusing on our nation's banks, the Senate Banking Committee was not formally established until 1913, with Senator Robert Owen of Oklahoma, sponsor of the landmark Federal Reserve Act, as its first Chairman; since then, the Committee has undergone various transformations and reorganizations.
 Now known as the Committee on Banking, Housing, and Urban Affairs to underscore the diversity of issues under its purview, the Committee plays an integral role in managing legislation that affects the lives of many Americans.
 These areas of jurisdiction include, but are not limited to: banking, insurance, financial markets, securities, housing, urban development and mass transit, international trade and finance, and economic policy (an official list of these legislative and policy issues can be found in the Jurisdiction section of our website).
 Further information about how Senate Committees generally operate can be found here.

-The Committee is led by Chairman Mike Crapo (R, ID) and Ranking Member Sherrod Brown (D-OH).
+The Committee is led by Chairman Sherrod Brown (D, OH) and Ranking Member Pat Toomey (R-PA).
 The Committee is currently made up of 25 Senators; 13 Republican, and 12 Democrat.